-Taipei is often missed by travellers who opt for cities with more familiar names such as Hong Kong, Tokyo or Bangkok.
+Taipei is often missed by travelers who opt for cities with more familiar names such as Hong Kong, Tokyo or Bangkok.
 This really is a shame because Taipei is as vibrant as any other Asian capital with much to do and see.
-And, unlike some of its competitors, Taipei can offer a top-notch transportation system with clean, air-conditioned subways that makes the city easy to explore.
+And, unlike some of its competitors, Taipei can offer a top-notch transportation system with clean, air-conditioned subways that make the city easy to explore.

 Here is our top ten list of favourite things to do and see in this cosmopolitan city:

-The National Palace Museum has a excellent collection of Chinese historical artefacts, and is a great place for first-time tourists to gain and understanding of Taiwanese culture and history.
+The National Palace Museum has an excellent collection of Chinese historical artefacts and is a great place for first-time tourists to gain an understanding of Taiwanese culture and history.
 Located in Shilin district.
 Admission NTD160.

 Named after the former Taiwan president Chiang Kai-shek, this is Taipei’s main venues for the performing arts – the National Theatre and National Opera House.
 It is also a recreational park for people to exercise and relax.
 Great place for photos.
 Admission is free.